Difference Between Sole Proprietorship and LLC

 It gets categorized as an unincorporated business.

 There are no apparent differences between you and your business in the case of a sole proprietorship.
-You are solely entitled to it, and you will get all the profits as well as the debts.
+You are solely entitled to it and will get all the profits and debts.

-Even when a fault is committed by the employees, you will be held responsible.
+Even when the employees commit a fault, you will be held responsible.

 The taxation here is done based on the income of the sole proprietor.
-He/she needs to report the income and loss but will not file as a corporation.
+They must report the gain and loss but will not file as a corporation.

 What is LLC?